rocky-linux/wiki.rockylinux.org/docs/irc.md

 * **If the question is related to drivers from elrepo or rpmfusion**

     * It is common for users to be using hardware that is either not supported in a current Rocky Linux release or needs a better driver (e.g., nouveau -> nvidia).
 Providing general assistance for getting such drivers should be considered semi-topical.
-Most users will support one another in this scenario. elrepo volunteers will be in the channel as well assist users.
+Most users will support one another in this scenario. elrepo volunteers will be in the channel as well to assist users.
 Other issues should go to `#elrepo` or where topical, such as their [Bug Tracker](https://elrepo.org/bugs).

 * **If the question is related to CentOS Stream as it pertains to Rocky Linux**